Two U.S. Navy SEALs Killed: New Report Reveals How U.S. Lost Its Elite Soldiers In Mere 47 Seconds During Anti-Terror Ops

 The first phase of BUD/S, often referred to as “Hell Week,” spans seven weeks and tests candidates’ physical limits, mental resilience, and teamwork abilities.
 With events timed to assess performance, many candidates choose to leave due to the demanding nature of the training.

 Hell Week is grueling.
-Participants receive only about four hours of sleep over five days while engaging in continuous physical exertion.
+Over five days, participants receive only about four hours of sleep while engaging in continuous physical exertion.

 Following Hell Week, candidates focus on combat diving, where they learn essential underwater skills in stressful conditions.
 The third phase includes land warfare training, covering marksmanship, navigation, and combat tactics, along with classroom knowledge to prepare for real missions.